mdda/deep-learning-workshop/ideas.md

       -  Training and validation sets with labels, images and bounding boxes.
       -  Only class label to be predicted.
 Test labels not released.
    +  Pick top-n using pretrained network
-   +  Then fine-train a meta-learned network to differentiate between the top-n
+   +  Then fine-train a meta-learned network to differentiate between the top-n (a mini-batch-worth?)
-   +  Use that to raise 70s top-1 to 90s top-n
+   +  Use that to raise 70-80s top-1 to 90s top-n (?)
+      -  Problem: All images are really tiny, and so many mistakes are 'understandable'